 How did we come about?
 The simultaneous demise of established classical orchestras on both sides of the Delaware River, the abandonment of Trenton concerts by the New Jersey Symphony, and the new availability of the iconic and luxuriously refurbished War Memorial Patriots Theater presented a unique opportunity to begin anew and to fill a void in the local musical and cultural landscape.
 Seizing the moment, a distinguished 16-member Board of Trustees was carefully chosen to include dedicated community leaders, people already known as movers and shakers in business and the arts.
 We are already serving as a strong complement to the cultural heritage of Trenton and surrounding areas and most importantly, the Capital Philharmonic is now a driving force in the economic renaissance of downtown Trenton.

 We are now embarking on our 7th season, promising more unique concert experiences as presented by our innovative Music Director, Maestro Daniel Spalding.
 We hope to see you there!

 Dear Music Lovers,

 Music is a powerful engine that inspires us, consoles us in moments of loss and uplifts our spirits.
 It brings us together and fortifies our sense of community and releases energy into our world.
 Let us start another century of rich musical tradition in Trenton together.
-Join us for our 2019-2020 season, bring your family and friends along, and we will play our hearts out for you.
+If circumstances allow us in this extraordinary time, please join us for our 2020-2021 season, bring your family and friends along, and we will play our hearts out for you.